Mexico investigates 3 officials from state oil company

 - AP FACT CHECK: Global warming hasn't gone away despite cold

-Sandoval says the investigations continue and findings will be turned over to federal prosecutors.

-Lopez Obrador has made rooting out government corruption his administration’s priority.
+Lopez Obrador has made rooting out government corruption his administration’s priority and speaks regularly about cleaning up Pemex, once the pride of Mexico but now a company that suffers from falling production and massive debt.